BlaZe-BI/Power-BI-Projects/Social Media Ad Campaign Analysis/README.md

 ## Background

-This project analyzes the performance of a social media advertising campaign with a focus on conversion success and cost efficiency.
+This project analyzes the performance of a social media advertising campaign with a focus on structured KPI evaluation and cost-efficiency analysis.

-The objective was to translate marketing metrics into structured analytical KPIs and build a dashboard capable of evaluating campaign performance across demographic segments and engagement behavior.
+The objective was to translate marketing metrics into measurable analytical indicators and design a dashboard capable of evaluating campaign performance across demographic segments and engagement behavior.

-The dataset originates from a Kaggle marketing dataset describing an anonymous organization’s social media ad campaign.
+The dataset originates from a Kaggle marketing dataset describing an anonymous organization’s social media advertising campaign.

 ---